 Medicare offers prescription drug coverage (Part D) for everyone with Medicare.
 If you have a Medigap policy with prescription drug coverage, that means you chose not to join a Medicare Prescription Drug Plan when you were first eligible.
-However, you can still join a Medicare Prescription Drug Plan.
-Your situation may have changed in ways that make a Medicare Prescription Drug Plan fit your needs better than the prescription drug coverage in your Medigap policy.
-It's a good idea to review your coverage each fall, because you can join a Medicare Prescription Drug Plan between October 15-December 7.
+However, you can still join a Medicare drug plan.
+Your situation may have changed in ways that make a Medicare drug plan fit your needs better than the prescription drug coverage in your Medigap policy.
+It's a good idea to review your coverage each fall, because you can join a Medicare drug plan between October 15-December 7.
 Your new coverage will begin on January 1.